artiekra/pewpew-fastforward/README.md

 Clone this repo to `/content/levels/` (in sub folder).

-This level uses PPOL framework: https://github.com/glebi574/pewpew-overhaul-lite
+*This level uses PPOL framework: https://github.com/glebi574/pewpew-overhaul-lite*

 ### Thanks

-Special thanks to glebi for contributing to the level :з
+Special thanks to glebi for contributing to the level ((っ◔◡◔)っ

-To JF for helping with the fix of the level mode change intervals.
+Also thanks for helping to JF, MutoX and SKPG :з